mvettosi/cleaner-test/README.md

 - The controller and the service classes are not abstracted behind an Interface, as they would be in a normal project, in an attempt to keep the source count small.
 - There are no end-to-end tests.
 This is because it was judged that at this stage the project lacks a real deployment specification like http security, load balancing, etc. Moreover, effective end-to-end tests are often written in a separate language/framework, which is outside the scope of this test.
 - For similar reasons, performance tests were also skipped.
+- Regex pattern on the request body's navigation instructions is not being applied to allow generating an error message that is more relevant to the user.
+- A version of this implementation that uses custom deserializers was initially implemented and is still available in the `alternative/custom-deserializers` branch.
+While the final implementation with "manual" parsers is simpler to read and more streamlined with the rest of the application, the custom deserializers provided a single point of control for the format of the request body, as well as an easier way to support multiple alternative formats if desired.
+For these reasons, it was judged worth to provide the alternative implementation, too, for reference.